demidko/fuck-the-censors/README.md

 ## upd.
 2024-12-14

 Support for the project has been discontinued.
-The project will continue to operate in its current state indefinitely.
+The website will continue to operate in its current state indefinitely.
 However, I recommend using higher-quality analogues for the Russian language, for example https://textshrift.ru/

 ## Usage